|

 narrative, for only the second time since Scott's death.
 Claire

-Lamont traces the long ancestry of tales within a framework
+Lamont traces the long ancestry of tales within a framework in

-adapts the genre with consummate skill.
+the genre with consummate skill.
 Collectively, 'The

-Two Drovers', 'The
+Two Drovers', 'The Highland

-Highland Widow', and 'The
+Widow', and 'The Surgeon's

-Britain and its growing empire in the thirty years from 1756.
+its growing empire in the thirty years from 1756.

 Chronicles of the Canongate,